Image

 How much can I invest in an ISA?

 You can invest up to the annual allowance in an ISA each tax year (i.e. 6 April to the following 5 April).
-Of this, you can invest up to the maximum allowed in a cash ISA and the balance in a shares ISA.
-Alternatively, you can use the whole annual allowance to invest in a shares ISA.
+Of this, you can invest up to the full annual allowance in either a cash ISA, shares ISA or split between the two.

 You may only use one ISA provider per component (i.e. one for cash and another for shares) each tax year.

-If you accidently invest more than the allowance (e.g. you buy two shares ISAs) then the excess becomes void and the money returned to you with no tax benefit.
+If you accidently invest more than the allowance then the excess becomes void and the money returned to you with no tax benefit.

 What are the ISA tax savings?

-This is a key question, as saving tax is the only reason for using an ISA wrapper.
-The table below shows how much you might expect to save during the first year.
+This is a key question, as saving tax is generally the only reason for using a ISA wrapper.

-Gains are tax free, which could prove a valuable benefit if you invest in a stocks & shares ISA long term.
-In the short term you're unlikely to benefit if you're not already using your annual capital gains allowance, currently £10,600.
+Gains are tax free, which could prove a valuable benefit if you invest in a shares ISA long term.
+In the short term you're unlikely to benefit if you're not already using your annual capital gains allowance, currently £6,000.

-ISA income does not need to be entered on your tax return and, if you're aged 65 or over, it does not count towards your age-related personal allowance.
+ISA income does not need to be entered on your tax return.

 Pensions provide a tax benefit on your contributions but your eventual pension income is taxable, whereas ISA tax benefits are on income and not your contributions.